The Indiana Department of Homeland Security works 24/7 to protect the people, property and prosperity of Indiana.

 In addition to managing a state-of-the-art Emergency Operations Center (EOC) to coordinate large-scale responses, the division directs mitigation and resiliency efforts to help communities protect and prevent disasters.
 When disaster strikes, the division is key to helping communities become whole again.

 Fire and Building Safety: The Indiana State Fire Marshal serves as the director of the Division of Fire and Building Safety.
-Appointed by the governor, the fire marshal directly oversees the branches of code enforcement, fire certification, fire investigations, fire safety services and hazardous materials/radiation/CBRNE.
-Within this area is the Indiana Fire and Public Safety Academy, which provides public safety education, training and advanced studies to the state's first responders to ensure responders of all disciplines are well-prepared.
+Appointed by the governor, the fire marshal directly oversees the branches of boilers and pressure vessels, code enforcement, elevators and amusement rides, emergency medical services, fire certification, fire investigations, hazardous materials/radiation/CBRNE and training.
+Within this area is the Indiana Fire & Public Safety Academy, which provides public safety education, training and advanced studies to the state's first responders to ensure responders of all disciplines are well-prepared.

-The training and exercise sections focus on the delivery of continual, consistent and quality training to ensure Indiana first responders are prepared for any potential event.
-As the federal designee for federal grant funding for terrorism prevention and emergency management, the PTEG division coordinates the distribution of funding to support the needs of counties and other local government entities.
+As the federal designee for federal grant funding for terrorism prevention and emergency management, IDHS coordinates the distribution of funding to support the needs of counties and other local government entities.
 In addition, the grants management section guides and coordinates the Indiana Secured School Safety Grant Program, which has distributed more than $72 million in state-sponsored school safety funding — a key element to Indiana continuing to be a leader in school safety innovations and efforts.

-Additionally, there are several boards, commissions and a foundation within IDHS:
+Additionally, there are several boards, commissions and a foundation affiliated with IDHS:

 - Board of Firefighting Personnel Standards and Education